How to integrate fonts on WordPress?

 4.6.
 How are font formats supported by browsers?

-Over the past few years, modern browsers have significantly improved the way they support custom fonts.
+In recent years, modern browsers have considerably improved the way they support custom fonts.
 But even today, not all formats are supported on all browsers.

 Here are the most popular browsers and the font format they currently support: